MiriamPeskowitz/Miriam-Flatiron.github.io/_posts/2017-10-31-i_didn_t_want_to_break_my_code.markdown

 (Thanks to Corinna for pointing out that most windows machines block system/open, and suggesting I add the actual url instead.)

 ## The Grand Finale
-Go to Rubygems.org, type meditation in the search bar, and you'll see my gem, version 0.1.1.
+Go to Rubygems.org, type meditation in the search bar, and you'll see my gem.

 [Meditation on Rubygems.org ](https://rubygems.org/gems/meditation)